 Lauren Hunt – Artist/Instructor – www.laurenhuntglass.com

 With over a decade of glassmaking under her belt, Lauren has made a little bit of everything.
 For six years, she worked at the prestigious Corning Museum of Glass, representing them both on the demonstration stage at The Museum, as well as, their stages on Celebrity Cruise Lines.
 Lauren has extensive experience in fabricating a wide range of works for designers and artists who normally work in other media or do not have the skills to realize their designs in glass.
 She often welcomes the challenge of the wilder commission inquiries we receive.

 Katie Plunkard – Owner/Glassmaker – www.katieplunkard.com

 Katie has been blowing glass since 2006 but she became fascinated with glass much earlier when she saw glass artisans working on the island of Malta at the age of 11.
 After finding a public glassmaking studio years later in her home town of Chicago, she tried her hand at making a cup and was instantly hooked.
 With a background in both sculptural work and functional tableware, Katie enjoys blurring the lines between decorative art and functional craft while also trying to imitate patterns found in textile work wherever possible.

-Let’s be honest, these two really run the show.
+Let’s be honest, these three really run the show.
 If you are good at giving pats and belly rubs, you’ll do just fine in our shop.
 If you’re afraid of dogs, fear not!
-We can absolutely keep these two entertained in another part of the shop, should you want to come in anyway.
+We can absolutely keep these three entertained in another part of the shop, should you want to come in anyway.